pragsmike/oscillograph/README.md

 by the signal to expose a photographic emulsion.
 That implies that the exposure is probably most intense at the peaks of the deflection because the beam spent more time there.
+We might use the graylevel to estimates of the velocity of the beam.

+The beam profile looks roughly Gaussian in some of the samples, so that knowledge might help to recover individual components in the smeared parts.

 The article did state that the particular oscillograph used to produce the trace couldn't respond to signals above about 2000 Hz.

 ## Printing

-The magazine probably used some sort of halftone mask to reproduce the picture.
-This would have aliased the higher (spatial) frequency components of the image.
+The magazine probably used some sort of halftone process to reproduce the picture, which allows more gray levels to be resolved at the expense of lesser spatial resolution.
+This would have the effect of smearing the waveform image, perhaps even nonuniformly.

 ## Scanning

 The scanner also would have introduced a pixel grid.
-It was probably much finer than the halftone mask, so it's aliasing is probably comparatively negligible.
+It was probably much finer than the halftone mask, so its aliasing is probably comparatively negligible.

 # Extracting the trace images

 The trace appeared in the original article in two "strips".
-I cut them out of the rendered page using a screenshot utility.
-The result is two PNG files, which are unfortunately not the same height, even though they represent the same range of amplitudes.
+I clipped them from the page images and concatenated the strips to give one image, and then cropped away the parts that weren't the waveform.

+The strips have different statistics (distributions of pixel intensities), but I found that equalizing them didn't make much difference because the algorithm I used dependend on local maxima and wasn't sensitive to global variation.

 # Extracting the signal